 Are you looking for the ideal sweetener to combine performance and health without compromise?
 Between stevia, a natural extract with intense sweetening power, and sucralose, a synthetic sweetener popular in cooking, the choice is difficult.
-We decode for you the scientific data and practical realities (ADI, impact on the microbiota, thermal stability) and practical realities (taste, price, use) to make an informed decision in this duel.
+We decode for you the scientific data and practical realities (ADI, impact on microbiota, thermal stability) and practical realities (taste, price, use) to make an informed decision in this duel.
 Ready to discover which sugar substitute truly deserves a place in your shaker?

 Origins and characteristics of sweeteners